Table of contents

 - Certificate of Incorporation/Registration for Companies, NGOs, Religious Institutions, Universities, Schools, and other Institutions

 - Memorandum and Articles of Association/Extract from Register

-- Verification of Academic /Professional Qualifications by Tanzania Commission for Universities (TCU) for University Graduates and National Council for Technical Education (NACTE) for applicants who are not University Graduates.
+- Verification of Academic /Professional Qualifications by the Tanzania Commission for Universities (TCU) for University Graduates and the National Council for Technical Education (NACTE) for applicants who are not University Graduates.

-The Permit is applied and filed with the Commissioner for Labour of Tanzania, through its online permit application system (e-permit).
-The application for this permit can be made any time when the employment contract is finalized or if it is for self-employed after the business is setup and secure the Business License, from the relevant authorities.
+The Permit is applied for and filed with the Commissioner for Labour of Tanzania, through its online permit application system (e-permit).
+The application for this permit can be made any time when the employment contract is finalized or if it is for self-employed after the business is set up and secure the Business License, from the relevant authorities.

 Is the Work Permit Permanent?

-At Eden Law Chambers, we assist Clients to secure Work Permit and Residence Permit, by making sure that all the required procedures are adhered, preparing required documents and submitting the applications to the relevant authorities.
-You may contact us through our below email Address;
+At Eden Law Chambers, we assist Clients to secure Work Permits and Residence Permits, by making sure that all the required procedures are adhered to, preparing required documents, and submitting applications to the relevant authorities.
+You may contact us through our below email address;

 This article cannot and does not contain legal advice.
 The legal information is provided for general information and education purposes only, and is not a substitute for legal advice.
 Accordingly, before taking any actions based on the provided information, we encourage you to consult Eden Law chambers or any licensed attorney for further legal advice.